 COGCC tentatively approved revisions to Rules series 200-600 on September 28, 2020.
-Written public comment on the wildlife series has been reopened may be made until October 8 November 4 at 5pm. click here to comment on wildlife series.
+Written public comment on the wildlife series was reopened until October 8 November 4 at 5pm.

 CWF’s positions on wildlife 1200 series: